Ken-Kabutu/the-FitTech-Gym-frontend/README.md

 FitTech Gym Management System offers a user-friendly interface for gym members and staff to access various features:

+1. User Registration and Login: New users can register with their email and password.
+Existing users can log in to access their accounts.

 ### `npm run build`

 Builds the app for production to the `build` folder.\